ShadowPayload06/kali-firewall-configuration/README.md

-Kali Firewall Configuration — Internship Deliverable
+Kali Firewall Configuration — Internship

 This repository documents a complete firewall configuration workflow using UFW (Uncomplicated Firewall) on Kali Linux Purple